w3c/webappsec/specs/subresourceintegrity/spec.markdown

 #### Priority

 User agents MUST provide a mechanism of determining the relative priority of two hash functions.
+That is, if a user agent implemented a function like
-That is, <dfn>getPrioritizedHashFunction(a, b)</dfn> MUST return the hash function the user agent considers the most collision-resistant.
+<dfn>getPrioritizedHashFunction(a, b)</dfn> it would return the hash function
+the user agent considers the most collision-resistant.
 For example, `getPrioritizedHashFunction('SHA-256', 'SHA-512')` would return
 `SHA-512`.